nvaccess/nvda/source/brailleDisplayDrivers/albatross/readme.md

 In `gestures.py` numeric values of pressed buttons are interpreted as gestures so that they can be forwarded to NVDA input system.

 `_threads.py` defines two threads.
-Thread called albatross-read calls `BrailleDisplayDriver` `_readHandling` function when it gets signaled that port has data to be read.
+Thread called albatross_read calls `BrailleDisplayDriver` `_readHandling` function when it gets signaled that port has data to be read.
 Idea is somewhat similar to `hwIo` `onReceive` function.
 For deeper read and write operations control own thread was implemented.
 In addition, it calls `_readHandling` if it detects port problems so that `_readHandling` can try to reconnect.
-Albatross-read thread sleeps most of the time because user does not press buttons continuously, and connection problems occur rarely.
+Albatross_read thread sleeps most of the time because user does not press buttons continuously, and connection problems occur rarely.